Eric - he/him

 Eric graduated from SUNY Environmental Science magna cum laude with a B.S. in Natural History and Interpretation and minors in Environmental Writing and Rhetoric and Recreation Resources Management.

-Prior to founding The Rewilding School, Eric taught environmental summer camps in New York, residential outdoor education in California, primitive skills in Oregon, and teambuilding in Massachusetts and right here in Westchester.
+Prior to founding The Rewilding School in 2016, Eric had a decade of teaching environmental summer camps in New York, residential outdoor education in California, ancestral skills in Oregon, and teambuilding in Massachusetts and right here in Westchester.
 He also founded and directed the Muscoot Naturalist Summer Camp.
 When not out in the woods Eric enjoys cooking, swing dancing, and trying not to buy everything in used bookstores.

 You can see more about Eric at his Linked In account.